ausmango/Shot-Chart-Generator/README.md

 # 🏀 Shot-Chart-Generator

 Simple Python Tkinter app for creating basketball shot charts with make and miss buttons.
+I made this little project in connection with my statistican role.

 * Allows user to upload any file from their desktop
 * Undo and Reset buttons